Core-Bioinformatics/bulkAnalyseR/README.md

 <img src="vignettes/figures/ScreenShot.png" alt="drawing" width="800"/>

-*Screenshot from sample bulkAnalyseR app*
+*Screenshot from Yang case study processed with the bulkAnalyseR app*

 [comment]: <See [vignette](www.vignettelink.com) for more details on the individual panels.>